SondreEMelhus/calculator-project/README.md

 - Division

 Advanced mode supports:
--All of the features above
+- All of the features above
 - Factorials
 - Exponents
 - Modulo